MoonPoet/xaprb-src/content/blog/core-values.md

 - Netflix's culture deck; their new [culture website](https://jobs.netflix.com/culture) is much clearer.
 - My distinction between "good values" and "bad values" was inspired by the book [Good Strategy/Bad Strategy]({{< amz 1781256179 >}}).
 - My childrens' school.

+### Appendix: Historical Core Values at VividCortex

+Historical archives are interesting and instructional.
+At the time of writing, the Core Values I wrote in VividCortex's employee handbook are below.

+> Values are beliefs about the right way to act, and guide our decisions and culture.
+Our values spring from who we really are.
+They are non-negotiables, not nice-to-have ideals or marketing.
+>
+> * Empathy.
+We let go of our egos, consider other perspectives, and act as we would wish others to act.
+> * Growth.
+We challenge ourselves and each other to get better every day.
+We try to improve ourselves, our colleagues, our communities, and our world.
+> * Pragmatism.
+Done is better than perfect, so we ship now and improve later.
+We work in short cycles.
+We make smart investments of time and risk to define, measure, and execute the shortest path to better.
+> * Inclusiveness.
+We believe diversity is a strength.
+We treat each other as equals regardless of factors such as background, location, or employment status.

+For the sake of clarity, I am now the CTO, and although as a founder I'm heavily influential in the company's cultural artifacts, the new CEO officially has the final say in whether this will change.
+I will simply point out that my cultural awareness and understanding has changed over time, and given that and the above essay, I would probably revise at least some parts of that section of the handbook if I were still CEO.